• WELCOME

 Drawing broad negative conclusions based on a single event.

-“I messed up this deal, so I’ll always fail in business.”
+“I messed up, so I’ll always fail in relationships.”

 Focusing only on the negative parts and ignoring the positives.

-“They gave me one critique, so the whole project was bad.”
+“They were quiet tonight, so the whole evening was bad.”

 Rejecting positives as if they don’t count.